-- Medical Clowning with The Children's Bureau: Faculty and student medical clowns have worked alongside mental health counselors during monthly support groups to improve outcomes in therapeutic interventions for foster children and their guardians. - The Skid Row Buskfest for the Arts: Skid Row's Urban Voices Project has collaborated with USC students to deliver monthly pop-up music events on the streets of Skid Row, featuring an arts and culture map collaboratively designed by the community and USC Roski students. - Jails and Justice: Rethinking Public Safety through the Arts: USC's Institute for Theatre and Social Change partnered with Black Lives Matter LA to devise scenes that were performed and filmed on LA's buses.
-Their work disseminated information about the prison-reform movement in Los Angeles County, culminating in a forum theatre event at the California African American Museum alongside the Reform L.A.
-Jails coalition. - I Too Am: Media, Arts and Belonging: Faculty from Annenberg and Cinematic Arts are working with teachers and students from three LAUSD schools to provide youth with critical and creative tools to share stories about identity in the face of displacement. - Kaufman Connections: A 24-week hip hop dance program that introduces elementary students to the choreographic process through weekly, one-hour sessions of integrated dance instruction at 32nd Street Elementary School, led by USC students. - Warrior Bards Veterans Exploring Ancient Drama: Faculty from Dornsife, Cinematic Arts, and Dramatic Arts are working with the 1887 Fund to provide an opportunity for military veterans to explore and perform their experiences of service through engagement with ancient Greek tragedies. - RAD in the Neighborhood: A partnership between the California African American Museum and Roski School of Art and Design allowing graduate students and faculty to provide high-quality, year-round, weekly after-school visual arts and design programming and mentorship for students at Ánimo Jackie Robinson High School.
+- Medical Clowning with The Children's Bureau: Faculty and student medical clowns have worked alongside mental health counselors during monthly support groups to improve outcomes in therapeutic interventions for foster children and their guardians. - Skid Row Emergency Arts Care Packages (COVID-19): MFA Students from the Roski School of Art and Design are working with the Skid Row Arts Alliance to produce quarterly arts packages for hundreds of Skid Row artists who are enduring physical distancing while homeless.
+Packages feature an Art Alliance zine, art supplies and Personal Protective Equipment. - I Too Am: Media, Arts and Belonging: Faculty from Annenberg and Cinematic Arts are working with teachers and students from three LAUSD schools to provide youth with critical and creative tools to share stories about identity in the face of displacement.
+The work has recently been adapted to be delivered through an online lab. - Kaufman Connections: A 24-week hip hop dance program that introduces elementary students to the choreographic process through weekly, one-hour sessions of integrated dance instruction at 32nd Street Elementary School, led by USC students. - Warrior Bards Veterans Exploring Ancient Drama: Faculty from Dornsife, Cinematic Arts, and Dramatic Arts continue to work with the Los Angeles veterans community to provide an opportunity for military veterans to explore and perform their experiences of service through engagement with ancient Greek tragedies. - University Park Slow Jams: A creative call to action for safer pedestrian streets around University Park, led by Public Matters and the Price School of Public Policy and featuring artistic street spectacles in support of residents using their voices to fight traffic violence. - Performing Policy: The Justice Project: Following a months-long collaborative residency, Dramatic Arts students, Policy students, and partners from Healing Dialogue and Action who have experienced the prison system co-created and performed an online play, 'Pause', that addressed incarceration as a response to violent crime.
+Material from the play will inform a series of forthcoming filmed interviews with restorative justice proponents and critics.